-If you're looking for help in the music world, and you don't feel like your song quality is on par with the songs you hear getting a lot of spins on Spotify and Youtube, demos are where you can really shine.
+If you're looking for help in the music world, and you don't feel like your song quality is on par with the songs you hear getting spins on Spotify and Youtube, demos are where you can really shine.

 Obviously, the better the sound, the better your chances of impressing your listener.
-But when you're recording your demo, focus on making your talents and unique appeal really shine, regardless of the recording quality.
+But when you're recording your demo, focus on making your talents and your unique appeal really shine, regardless of the recording quality.

 1. Be sure you're not sending your demos to places that state they aren't accepting unsolicited submissions!
 You'll be wasting your time and possibly putting yourself at risk of legal problems.